jacob271/AIDAR-Destruction-Detection/README.md

 Install the requirements with `pip install -r requirements.txt`.

+If you have trouble installing pydensecrf, check out [this discussion](https://github.com/lucasb-eyer/pydensecrf/issues/78).

 Start the flask server with `uvicorn aidar:app`.

 ### Manually analysing an image